BootsnAll Travel Network

 • Diabetes-Related Supplies/Equipment - Insulin dispensing products; jet injectors; pens; infusers; and an unlimited number of unused syringes, when accompanied by insulin; lancets; blood glucose meters; blood glucose meter test strips; insulin pumps; and insulin pump supplies.
 These items must be inspected to ensure prohibited items are not concealed.

-• Nitroglycerine pills - if properly marked with a professionally printed label identifying the medication and manufacturer’s name or pharmaceutical label.
+• Nitroglycerine pills – If properly marked with a professionally printed label identifying the medication and manufacturer’s name or pharmaceutical label.

-• Nitroglycerine sprays - no more than 4 oz.
+• Nitroglycerine sprays

-• Ostomy Scissors - All scissors with blades four inches or less.
+• Ostomy scissors – All scissors with blades four inches or less.

-• Prosthetic Device Tools and Appliances - including drills and drill bits, allen wrenches, pull sleeves used to put on or remove prosthetic devices, if carried by the individual with the prosthetic device or his or her companion.
+• Prosthetic device tools and appliances – Including drills and drill bits, allen wrenches, pull sleeves used to put on or remove prosthetic devices, if carried by the individual with the prosthetic device or his or her companion.

 • Wheelchairs with gel cushioned seats/pads.